andrasq/node-docs/elastic-pipes.md

 ## Implementation

-A more elaborate version of this approach (newline delimited text as high speed data transport) is available written in PHP [2].
-High-speed nodejs file i/o packages are available in the qfputs and qfgets packages [3].
+A more generalized form of this approach (newline delimited text as high speed data transport) was first coded in PHP [2].

+High-speed nodejs line streaming packages are available in the qfputs and qfgets packages [3], along with a very high throughput guaranteed unique id package [4].

 ## Conclusions